Overview of Sinusitis

 Risk Factors of Sinusitis

 There are a variety of risk factors involved in sinusitis.
 You are at a high risk of sinusitis if you have asthma, allergies, or an immune system disorder.
-A deviated septum or nasal polyps also increase the risk for sinusitis.
+A deviated septum or nasal polyps also increases the risk for sinusitis.

 Complications of Sinusitis